Agriculture & Farming

 4. Prepare robust proposals: Include environmental benefits, deliverability, value for money

-Small farms - prioritised in June 2026 SFI window
+Small farms - prioritised in the 30 June 2026 SFI window

-If your farm qualifies as 'small' under the forthcoming definition, you will be prioritised for the first SFI application window opening June 2026.
-This window is also for farmers without existing ELM agreements.
+If your farm is 50 hectares or less (with a minimum of 3 hectares of eligible land), you qualify for the first SFI application window opening 30 June 2026.
+This window is also for farmers without an existing ELM revenue agreement.

 This is a significant advantage - less competition than the September window open to all farmers.
-Monitor the Defra Farming Blog for the precise definition to be published before June 2026.
+Monitor the Defra Farming Blog for the latest scheme guidance.

 Getting help and advice